gchlebus/gchlebus.github.io/_drafts/profiling-tf-models.md

 {'/cpu:0': 180936736}
 ```
 From the above we can see, that the U-Net model requires 180 MB in the inference and ca. 2 GB in the train mode due to the gradient computation.
-We can run the above code to obtain train peak memory for different batch sizes.
+We can use the `peak_memory` function to plot train peak memory vs. batch size.
 ![Memory_BatchSize]({{ "/assets/profiling-tf-models/memory_batchsize.png" | absolute_url }})
 The memory increases linearly with bigger batch size, when we use the standard tensorflow method for gradient computation `tf.gradients()`:
 ```python